lucaswerner90/nextjs-docker-wordpress/backend/wordpress/wp-content/plugins/wp-rest-api-v2-menus/readme.txt

 Nothing to show.
 This plugin has no settings or frontend, it just extends WP API with new routes.

 == Changelog ==

+0.7.1 - Bug fix: menu items were returned as an object instead of array

+0.7 - New way to check menu item's relatives, now it works with infinite child levels + various bug fixes

 0.6.1 - Bug fix